somallg/soft-skills/README.md

   * Reading Code from Top to Bottom: *The Stepdown Rule*

 ## 3.4 Switch Statements
+* Appear only once, are used to create polymorphic objects, and are hidden behind an inheritance relationship

 ## 3.5 Use Descriptive Names
+> You know you are working on clean code when each routine turns out to be pretty much what you expected
+* Be consistent in your names.
+Use the same phrases, nouns, and verbs in the function names

 ## 3.6 Function Arguments
   * Common Monadic Forms